Is Clox Legit? Your Data, Security, and the Guarantees Behind It

 The trust signal you can verify without trusting us

 Most software asks you to take its data integrity on faith.
 Clox does the opposite for the records that matter most.
-Every clock-in and clock-out is linked into a tamper-evident ledger and cryptographically signed, so a record cannot be quietly edited, deleted, or reordered after the fact without the tampering showing.
+Every clock-in and clock-out is linked into a tamper-evident ledger and cryptographically signed, so a record can't be quietly edited, deleted, or reordered after the fact without the tampering showing.

-The part that should matter to a skeptic is that you do not have to trust Clox to confirm it.
-Paste a proof bundle into the public verifier at getclox.com/verify and it checks, on your own screen, that the records were signed by Clox and have not been altered or reordered.
+The part that should matter to a skeptic is that you don't have to trust Clox to confirm it.
+Paste a proof bundle into the public verifier at getclox.com/verify and it checks, on your own screen, that the records were signed by Clox and haven't been altered or reordered.
 Nothing you paste is stored.
 For an auditor or a client who wants to go further, each record is an Ed25519 signature over an exact JSON string, and Clox publishes its public key at /api/proof/public-key, so an expert can verify any record against that key with standard tools and no Clox account at all.

 Account security features that actually exist